Have you ever wanted to undertake a townhouse development project but lacked confidence in understanding the town planning process?

 It’s your town planner’s job to submit your application to the council on your behalf.
 The application will include your preliminary drawings and town planning report.

 Then it’s the waiting game.
-You sit tight until council comes back to you with a request for further information also referred to as an RFI.
+You sit tight until the council comes back to you with a request for further information also referred to as an RFI.

 6. RFI Response